 (2.)
-Avoid entangling yourselves with the world.
-This clay will clog our minds, and a dirty happiness will engender but dirty thoughts.
-Who were so foolish to have 'inward thoughts that their houses should continue for ever,' but those that 'trusted in their riches'?
-Ps. xlix.
-6, 11.
-If the world possess our souls, it will breed carking thoughts; much business meets with crosses, and then it breeds murmuring thoughts, and sometimes it is crowned with success, and then it starts proud and self-applauding thoughts.
-'Those that will be rich fall into many foolish and hurtful lusts,' 1 Tim. vi.
-9, such lusts as make men fools; and one part of folly is to have wild and senseless fancies.
-Mists and fogs are in the lower region near the Lutea felicitas.-Aug de Civ.
-Dei.
-1. x.
+Avoid entangling yourselves with the world.-This clay will clog our minds, and "a dirty happiness" will engender but dirty thoughts.
+Who were so foolish to have "inward thoughts that their houses should continue for ever." but those "that trusted in their riches?"
+(Psalm xlix.
+6, 11.)
+If the world possess our souls, it will breed carking thoughts: much business meets with crosses, and then it breeds murmuring thoughts; and sometimes it is crowned with success, and then it starts proud and self-applauding thoughts.
+"They that will be rich fall into many foolish and hurtful lusts;" (1 Tim. vi.
+9;) such lusts that make men fools; and one part of folly is to have wild and senseless fancies.
+Mists and fogs are in the lower region near the earth, but reach not that next the heavens.
+Were we free from earthly affections, these gross vapours could not so easily disturb our minds; but if the world once settle in our hearts, we shall never want the fumes of it to fill our And as covetous desires will stuff us with foolish imaginations, heads.